frc1675/brownbox/README.md

 It should not be used as a direct template for a robot project necessarily.
 Copy/pasting entire classes from this repository to UPS robot projects is the currently intended use case of the code stored here.

-`brownbook` should be updated/retrofitted each year as the new WPILib is released, if necessary.
+`brownbox` should be updated/retrofitted each year as the new WPILib is released, if necessary.

 ## Evergreen Classes